-A good Wilson tip for tourists to cut-out-and-keep if you want to promote a friendlier accord between nations: pick a bar, any bar, grab a stool, an ice cold Red Stripe and a flask and Ting.
+A Wilson tip for tourists to cut-out-and-keep if you want to promote a more friendly accord between nations: pick a bar, any bar, grab a stool and a flask and Ting.
 Buy the bartender a drink too and before long you’ll be sharing some rum and reasonin’ with the locals — a fabulous way to spend an afternoon and soak up some true Jamaican sunshine, make new friends and generally improve the day.

 NO INSULT INTENDED

 “You talking to me?”
 Jamaicans are typically no-nonsense and will call people as they see them.
 For example: if you are a Caucasian male you are White Man, if Chinese you are Mr Chin.